ddabidov/Headphone-DAC-AMP/README.md

 Beyond the technical lessons learned, non-technical factors such as time management and communication also played a significant role in the outcome of this project.
 Allocating additional time for research, design review, and verification could have mitigated many of the issues encountered.
 With more deliberate planning and iteration, the board’s reliability and likelihood of successful operation would have been greatly improved.

 ## 8. Conclusion
+The development of the Headphone DAC/AMP project demonstrates that high-fidelity audio performance can be achieved in a compact, USB-powered system using commercially available components and careful design practices.
+Throughout the process, key lessons were learned regarding the importance of debugging features, footprint verification, and thorough design rule checks.
+While technical challenges such as noise mitigation, power distribution, and signal integrity were successfully addressed, non-technical factors like time management and communication also proved critical to project success.
+The experience gained from this project provides a valuable foundation for future designs and highlights the need for iterative prototyping and comprehensive verification to ensure reliable operation.

 ## 9. Future Work